 Ladbrokes previews the 2026 French Open

-Jannik Sinner favourite in the Men's draw with Carlos Alcaraz injured
+Jannik Sinner and Novak Djokovic among the big names knocked out, with Carlos Alcaraz injured

 Ladbrokes brings you its in-depth preview for the 2026 French Open, taking a look at the latest odds and favourites ahead of the second Grand Slam of the year, along with betting tips and insights to help pick winners at Roland Garros.